Garmin Enduro 3 vs Google Pixel Watch 4 (45mm)

 Which one is better?

-The Garmin Enduro 3 is the better buy for most people - its 90-day battery life crushes the Google Pixel Watch 4's 40 hours.
-That said, grab the Google Pixel Watch 4 if you want a stylish smartwatch with calling features - it's lighter at 1.29 oz and has a vibrant display.
+The Garmin Enduro 3 is the better buy for most people - its jaw-dropping 90-day battery crushes the Pixel Watch 4's 40-hour capacity.
+That said, grab the Pixel Watch 4 if you want a more stylish design and health features - it's lighter at 1.29oz.

 Who should buy each?